NSGIC’s Geo-Enabled Election project helpED place right voter in THE right voting district

 The NSGIC Geo-Enabled Elections and Redistricting Working Group

 This working group was formed in December 2022 to continue to support the implementation of GIS in elections in states nationwide.
-For more information, or to join the group, please email firstname.lastname@example.org.
+For more information, or to join the group, please email firstname.lastname@example.org or visit the Geo-Enabled Elections & Redistricting Initiatives page.

 More information about the Geo-Enabled Elections working group